 A customer account pauses when an invoice is 10 or more day overdue.
-The notification email sent following this action is intended to help you manage these pauses on your reseller account.
+The notification email sent following this action is intended to help you manage these pauses on your merchant account.
 The topics below showcase what occurs during a pause and how to go about resolving the paused customer account.

 What happens during a pause